 Raise the Retirement Age.
 This bill raises the “normal” retirement age (NRA) by three months per year for those attaining age 62 in 2023 until it reaches age 69 for those attaining age 62 in 2030.
 In other words, the bill would impose a two year increase in the NRA, which translates into a 13.5 percent cut in monthly benefits for everyone age 49 or younger.

 - Cut Benefits for Spouses and Children.
 Mr. Johnson’s bill also cuts benefits for the spouses and children of some retired and disabled workers becoming newly eligible for benefits in 2023.
 When fully phased in, the provision would limit benefits to no more than one-half the benefit of a hypothetical worker with earnings equal to the national average wage index.

-Representative Johnson’s bill includes a number of minor provisions, such as a “Special Minimum Benefit” for lower income workers and elimination of the retirement earnings test for younger beneficiaries under NRA, that offset some of the benefit cuts that are in the bill.
+Former Representative Johnson’s bill included a number of minor provisions, such as a “Special Minimum Benefit” for lower income workers and elimination of the retirement earnings test for younger beneficiaries under NRA, that offset some of the benefit cuts that are in the bill.
 However, the benefit cuts are of such magnitude as to dwarf these benefit improvements.
 The important point is that under this plan, the vast majority of retirees would get less than they’ve been promised under current law.
 And the cuts would only deepen as retirees age and the cuts related to the COLA compound over time.